 Thus the problem with the Electoral College is not so much with giving different people different voting weights (an issue repeatedly raised by the press).
 That issue only accounts for a worst-case drift of 3%.
 Instead the problem is the Electoral College's existence, which causes a second level vote to occur.
 This issue accounts for a worst-case drift of 25%.
 It would be an interesting 5th of November if the loser got over 70% of the vote.
 Guy Fawkes Night[?] might cross the Pond...

-Update: The ever-amazing David Bloom thought of an even more entertaining scenario that's based on variable voter turnout.
+Update: My co-worker David Bloom thought of an even more entertaining scenario that's based on variable voter turnout.
 In the most extreme case, imagine only a handful of voters show up to the polls in states that comprise 270 Electoral College votes, and most of them vote for party A. In the remaining states there is massive turnout and millions of them vote for party B. Thus Party B gets nearly 100% of the popular vote -- and loses the election.
 Wow.

 Photo of the week:

 Mental note: Disable Skype before giving a presentation; none of us really needed to see "Elvira Fluffy" pop up an unsolicited message with a link to "her pictures".